 When you click on a new part of the ruler, a new Guide will appear.
 You can simply right-click to Remove Guides, or click the Lock button where the ruler intersects to lock or unlock the set Guides.
 By locking a Guide, you don’t have to worry about accidentally altering it during your design process.

 Creating Composition Grids

-One of the easiest and most common composition grids is the Rule of Thirds, where the template is divided into three rows and three columns to create nine equal sections.
-Following the Rule of Thirds, the most important design elements are placed at a guide intersection, while the supporting design elements are placed within a few of the sections.
+The Rule of Thirds is a simple and common composition grid in which the template is divided into three rows and three columns to create nine equal sections.
+With the Rule of Thirds, the most significant design components are positioned at a guide intersection, while the supporting design elements are put inside the sections.

 Pro Tip: Whenever you’re finished with a design, or simply need to clear the Guides, press the X button in the top right corner of the canvas to make them disappear.